Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Design

-Employing Dynamic DBSCAN necessitates five times the computation for each frame clustering in the worst-case scenario, wherein data points in one frame span all predefined energy regions in Fig.\ref{fig: Dynamic_DBSCAN}.
+We first categorize the points based on their SNR values.
+Subsequently, we apply more lenient DBSCAN parameters to points with a higher SNR and stricter parameters to the low-SNR points, as shown in Figure~\ref{fig: Dynamic_DBSCAN}.
+For instance, if we were to treat all points equally and apply {default parameter settings} of $\varepsilon=0.5$ and $minPts=10$, where $\varepsilon$ denotes point distance and $minPts$ is the minimum number of points used by DBSCAN to define a cluster, the cluster would not form due to an insufficient number of points, as shown in the left image of Figure~\ref{fig: Dynamic_DBSCAN_Clustering}.
+In this case, the high-energy points representing the human chest, which should be identified as a cluster, are missed. {To address this, as an example}, we employed more lenient parameters: $\varepsilon=1$ and $minPts=2$ for points with higher SNR levels above 300, and $\varepsilon=0.7$ and $minPts=3$ for points with SNR levels above 200.
+These settings allow us to successfully form a cluster representing a stationary human target ({see the right side} of Figure \ref{fig: Dynamic_DBSCAN_Clustering}). {It is worth noting} that these parameter settings are selected based on the point cloud density observed in our experiments.
+These settings can be adjusted if a different number of radars are used or for rooms of varying sizes, as the radars will produce point clouds with different point densities.
+Employing dynamic DBSCAN necessitates five times the computation for each frame clustering in the worst-case scenario, wherein data points in one frame span all predefined SNR regions in Figure~\ref{fig: Dynamic_DBSCAN}.
 However, such a scenario is infrequent.
-Typically, most data points fall within a single energy region when no human presence is detected, and only two to three regions are occupied when humans are present.
-Given this observation, we have made an optimization decision.
-If a specific energy region contains no data points, we choose to skip the corresponding DBSCAN process for that region.
-This strategy aims to conserve computational resources and enhance processing speed by avoiding unnecessary computations.
+Typically, most data points fall within a single SNR region when no human presence is detected, and only two to three regions are occupied when humans are present.
+Given this observation, we made an optimization decision.
+If a specific SNR region contains no data points, we choose to skip the corresponding DBSCAN process for that region to conserve computational resources and enhance the processing speed by avoiding unnecessary computations.